gigasquid/gigasquid.github.io/source/_posts/2015-08-15-conversations-with-datomic.markdown

 **Human:**  What is the `(d/db conn)` all about?

 **Datomic:**  That function returns the current database value of the connection.
 The facts I know change during time.
-Every time there is a transaction, I consider the time to be different and there is a new database value.  the `d/db` function gives you the most recent value that I know about.
+Every time there is a transaction, I consider the time to be different and there is a new database value.
+The `d/db` function gives you the most recent value that I know about.

 **Human:** I am assuming the `[*]` is a wildcard that means give me all the attributes for that dog?